 Oh ok, yes, I had some over ripen bananas leftover on my countertop.
-I always wanted to bake apple-banana cake that is suitable for my now 15-months young toddler to indulge in.
-And, here they are.
+I always wanted to bake apple-banana cake that is suitable for young toddler to indulge in.
+And, here you go.

 This apple-banana cake was great.
 Moist, soft, with natural sweetness from the ripped banana and apple sauce, mostly.
 Also, I added loads of banana and did not blend it thoroughly into the batter to leave some banana bits in the bake on purpose.
 So, yes, your baby would love to chew on the real banana in the cake.
 So do you!

 Oh yes, it is for the family (despite the adding of baby formula which you wouldn’t even able to taste it a bit in the final bake), in case you don’t know.
 So, go ahead to serve it to all other family members and friends, like I did!

 2 medium eggs, lightly beaten

 2 tablespoons of milk powder (age-appropriate baby formula)

 175 gram of of unbleached plain flour, sieved